Umutayb/pickleib/README.md

         </executions>
     </plugin>
 ___
->It is recommended to use ***Cucumber JVM Parallel plugin*** which allows you to execute tests simultaneously on parallel.
+>It is recommended to use ***Cucumber JVM Parallel Plugin*** which allows you to execute tests simultaneously on parallel.
 > If you would like to do that, add plugin:

             <plugin>